MarinaRukavitsyna/Evaluation-of-templates-for-requirements-documentation/README.md

     - "Boilerplates" (Hull et al.)
     - "Bolierplates" (DODT)
     - SPIDER
+   - The requirement lists do *not* contain any additional project information or traceability liks
 - A metric suite with metrics to measure quality factors relevant to compare requirement template performance
   -  Metric definitions
   -  Tool support for metric calculation